metapages/compute-queues/README.md

 # Public Compute Queues

-A common problem when publishing/sharing/archiving scientific workflows is that compute resources are not very portable.
-I cannot give you some data and code and reasonably expect you to run it within a human reasonable time.
-There's just too much variation between our computer environments, among many other reasons.
+A common problem in sharing scientific workflows is that compute isn’t portable.
+You can’t just share code and data and expect others to run it easily—differences in environments, libraries, and hardware often get in the way.

-**Public Compute Queues** are an answer to this problem: a web or cli client can submit docker jobs to a queue, and any workers connected to that queue will do the work and post the results when done.
+Public Compute Queues solve this.
+A lightweight web or CLI client submits Docker jobs to a queue.
+Any connected worker—yours, your institution’s, or a collaborator’s—can pick up the job, run it, and return the results.

+The API is efficient, open-source, and built for flexibility: workers can run locally, on a cluster, or be dynamically scaled via cloud providers.
+Docker images can be pulled directly or built from a Git repo.

+This repo includes: •	The queue and worker infrastructure •	Example cloud deployments •	Support for metapage-style workflows using containerized metaframes

+Why this matters

+Metapage workflows run in the browser—but many scientific tasks require environments like Python or R, which don’t run natively there.
+The container metaframe bridges this gap, letting workflows offload compute to a grid of Docker workers.

-You can use your own compute workers, or your institutions, or your collaborators.
+You can plug in your own machine, run a personal queue, or connect a shared cluster.
+Anyone using your workflow will automatically run jobs on their own grid or local machine—no setup required.

-The api that manages the compute queue is efficient, and both open and open-source.
+Compute becomes as shareable as your code.
+Just plug in.

 Online docs:
 [Online docs notion source](https://docs.metapage.io/docs/containers)